ibayashi-hikaru/allegro-legato/README.md

 Note: $t_\text{failure}$ means the number of steps until the simulation breaks.
 Allegro-Legato has larger $t_\text{failure}$ than the original Allegro, i.e., more robust.
 ### Start Minimally
-To check if those three features work on your environment, first run the following command as a sanity check.
+To check if those three features work on your environment, first, run the following command as a sanity check.

 ```bash
 python train.py --sanity-check;
 python measure_sharpness.py --sanity-check;
 python measure_t_failure.py --sanity-check;
 ```

+---
+The main focus of this repository is model training.
+Thus Since this code is intended for the short-term simulation to tune the hyper-parameter, $\rho$, (Sec.
+2.3), simulations terminate after the system temperature deviates by more than 100 degree.

+However, if you want to continue running your simulation as long as possible, please comment out [this line](https://github.com/ibayashi-hikaru/allegro-legato/blob/main/lammps/src/utils.cpp#L154C29-L154C29) and recompile LAMMPS.